IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 In order to evaluate the corresponding speech-to-text latency for a text-to-text system, you may use SimulEval with an additional argument pointing to a timestamp file.
 See more details in the [SimulEval documentation](https://github.com/facebookresearch/SimulEval/blob/main/docs/timestamps.md).

+You can find the dev and tst-COMMON sets decoded with the streaming ASR model [here](https://dl.fbaipublicfiles.com/simultaneous_translation/streaming_asr.tgz), along with instructions on how to run the model.
+Please use these files in order to determine the latency regime of your text-to-text systems.

 ## Evaluation

 This year, we will use automatic evaluation very similar to the last year and we will trial a manual evaluation for the English-to-German track.